Filimoni Vosarogo: Political career

 In August 2014 he was founding president of the One Fiji Party.
 He ran as a One Fiji candidate in the 2014 election campaign, and during campaign he opposed the FijiFirst regime's classification of all citizens as "Fijian" and its non-recognition of iTaukei.

 During the 2018 Fijian general election he acted as lawyer for the Social Democratic Liberal Party (SODELPA).
 In August 2020 he contested the SODELPA deputy leadership.
 In December 2020 he was elected deputy leader, defeating Lynda Tabuya by one vote.
 In February 2021 he opposed the government's deportation of University of the South Pacific vice-chancellor Pal Ahluwalia.
 In March 2021 he called for Fiji Human Rights and Anti-Discrimination Commission director Ahswin Raj to be fired over the FHRDC's failure to oppose the FijiFirst government's policing bill, which restricted human rights.

 In November 2021 he resigned from SODELPA to join the People's Alliance.

 He contested the 2022 Fijian general election as a People's Alliance candidate.
 During the election campaign he criticised the salaries paid to top public servants, such as land transport Authority CEO Samuel Charles Simpson, claiming that the FijiFirst government was paying a "different brain rate" for non-Fijians.
 Simpson subsequently quit shortly after the coalition government took office.

 He was elected to the Parliament of Fiji with 4408 votes.
 On 24 December 2022 he was appointed Minister for Lands and Mineral Resources in the coalition government of Sitiveni Rabuka.

+In January 2026 he acted as prime minister while Sitiveni Rabuka was in Aotearoa for medical treatment.